swift-server/guides/docs/concurrency-adoption-guidelines.md

 Task cancellation exists today in Swift Concurrency and is something that libraries may already handle.
 In practice it means that any asynchronous function (or function which is expected to be called from within Tasks), may use the Task.isCancelled or try Task.checkCancellation() APIs to check if the task it is executing in was cancelled, and if so, it may cooperatively abort any operation it was currently performing.

 Cancellation can be useful in long running operations, or before kicking off some expensive operation.
-For example, an http client MAY check for cancellation before it sends an http request — it perhaps does not make sense to send a request if it is known the task awaiting on it does not care for the result anymore after all!
+For example, an HTTP client MAY check for cancellation before it sends a request — it perhaps does not make sense to send a request if it is known the task awaiting on it does not care for the result anymore after all!

 Cancellation in general can be understood as “the one waiting for the result of this task is not interested in it anymore”, and it usually is best to throw a “cancelled” error when the cancellation is encountered.
 However, in some situations returning a “partial” result may also be appropriate (e.g. if a task is collecting many results, it may return those it managed to collect until now, rather than returning none or ignoring the cancellation and collecting all remaining results).